yash04747/docs/docs/guides/advanced-panel-templates.md

 Tell Redux where these new new files are, via the `templates_path` argument.
 That's it!

 #### What if you change something?
 Our templates use the same versioning of other products.
-If your panel is in `dev_mode`, and a template file has been updated in the core, a notice will be displayed in the panel.
+If your panel is in `dev_mode` a notice will be displayed in the panel when a template file has been updated in the core.

 ## Won't this Change All Panels?
-We built it so each panel can have it's own set of templates.
+We built Redux so each panel may have it's own set of templates.
 It's all powered by the `opt_name` key.
-As long as you don't share keys with another panel, your customizations are yours and yours alone.
+Your customizations are yours and yours aloneAs long as as keys are  not shared with another panel.

 ## Template Files